CenturyLinkCloud/PublicKB/Release Notes/2018/2018-07-26-cloud-platform-release-notes.md

 ##### Control Portal Design Update

-We've updated CenturyLink Cloud's control portal user interface with a new look and feel.
+We've updated Lumen Cloud's control portal user interface with a new look and feel.
 Our new aesthetic design has been applied across all of our cloud services to give users a similar experience across products.

 There are no functionality or feature changes associated with this user interface update.